Summer Camps

 What are the worship services like?
 Interactive and age-appropriate worship services and Bible studies take place in our worship hall.

-To send an email to your camper, you will receive an email on your campers first day with instructions on how to do that.
 Emails are given out at lunch every day.
 Any email sent after 11:30 AM will be handed out the following day at lunch.
 Don’t forget to write your campers name and cabin in the subject line of the email.

 Can my child have their cell phone at camp?
 Cell phones are not permitted at camp.
 This is a great time for your child to be “off the grid” of technology to experience God and nature.
 The camp will call you if we need you.
 We believe in letting parents know what’s going on as much as we can.
 We will call you if your camper is ill, needs medication you have not previously authorized, is emotionally distraught, or we need to consult you on behavior issues.
 We do our best to communicate with parents anything we think you will be concerned about.